nurmians/StructureMapper/README.md

 ## Installing the algorithm

-Only a Python 2.7 and [BLAST](https://blast.ncbi.nlm.nih.gov) installations are required for running the algorithm locally.
+Only Python 2.7 and [BLAST](https://blast.ncbi.nlm.nih.gov) installations are required for running the algorithm locally.
 For faster processing, it is recommended that additional executables are also installed locally.
 The algorithm has been run and tested on Windows and Linux machines.

 ## Python